basho-labs/ansible-riak/README.md

 ## Contributing

 This repo's maintainers are engineers at Basho and we welcome your contribution to the project!
 You can start by reviewing [CONTRIBUTING.md](CONTRIBUTING.md) for information on everything from testing to coding standards.

-### An honest disclaimer

-Due to our obsession with stability and our rich ecosystem of users, community updates on this repo may take a little longer to review.

-The most helpful way to contribute is by reporting your experience through issues.
-Issues may not be updated while we review internally, but they're still incredibly appreciated.

-Thank you for being part of the community!
-We love you for it.

 ## Roadmap